dujanhung/evtsbx-mod-template/README.md

 ## fully functional files

-follows JSON, Lua and "Evertech Sandbox" Lua API syntax.
+works in "Evertech Sandbox" as expected.

 ___
 ___